CLLR. F.N. NGONYOLO

 The role of the chief whip within local government in South Africa has been redefined, given that municipalities perform a dual role, encompassing both the executive and legislative domains.
 Moreover, the fact Umzimvubu Municipality specifically has 64 councillors, reinforces the need for a full-time Council Chief Whip.
 The Council Chief Whip’s role spans both the political and administrative domains of the Council, with the emphasis on the political aspect.

-A range of political parties has representation on Council and the Council Chief Whip has to ensure that relationships are constructive and focused on the key issues at hand.
-This requires an approach in which the efficient functioning of the municipal council has to be prioritised.
+A range of political parties has representation on Council and the Council Chief Whip must ensure that relationships are constructive and focused on the key issues at hand.
+This requires an approach in which the efficient functioning of the municipal council must be prioritised.
 This is achieved, in the first instance, through a functioning “whippery” system that consists of the Chief Whip of Council and the Whippery committee.

 DELEGATED POWERS TO THE CHIEF WHIP

 1. Delegated authority to promote good governance.
-The Chief Whip will ensure that membership of a number of key committees and facilitation across political parties on a whole range of matters where convergence is sought takes place.
+The Chief Whip will ensure that membership of a few key committees and facilitation across political parties on a whole range of matters where convergence is sought takes place.

 2. Delegated authority to ensure the accountability of councillors to ward committees and the allocation of proportional representation (PR) councillors to wards, to improve their accountability to communities is done.